rmblum/BlumParker_Perspectives_2019/README.md

-### "Trump-ing Foreign Affairs: Status Threat and Foreign Policy Preferences on the Right"
+### Data and replication information for "Trump-ing Foreign Affairs: Status Threat and Foreign Policy Preferences on the Right"
 **By Rachel Blum and Chris Parker**
 ***Perspectives on Politics*, 2019**